-- Day 1, Thursday 21st May: Arrival at Perpignan airport, transfer to hotel and Fort Liberia.
+Day 1, Thursday 21st May: Arrival at Perpignan airport, transfer to hotel and Fort Liberia.

-- Day 2, Friday 22nd May: Near Axat
+Day 2, Friday 22nd May: Sournia and quarry

-- Day 3, Saturday 23rd May: Urbanya
+Day 3, Saturday 23rd May: High pass and Rivière d'Urbanya

-- Day 4, Sunday 24th May: Aude
+Day 4, Sunday 24th May: Aude and Rebenty gully

-- Day 5, Monday 25th May: Mt.
-Canigou
+Day 5, Monday 25th May: Canigou and la Torre de Goa

-- Day 6, Tuesday 26th May: Força Real and limestone slopes
+Day 6, Tuesday 26th May: Forca Real and limestone slopes

-- Day 7, Wednesday 27th May: Towards Andorra and Llivia
+Day 7, Wednesday 27th May: Porté Puymerons and Llo

-- Day 8, Thursday 28th May: Return to UK.
+Day 8, Thursday 28th May: Return to UK.

-Day 1, Thursday 21st May: Arrival at Perpignan
+Day 1, Thursday 21st May: Arrival at Perpignan.

-Our group arrived at Perpignan Airport at 11am and so once everyone had got acquainted, we made the short drive to our hotel in Vernet-Les-Bains.
-After unloading our belongings and a quick chat about the week's programme, we reconvened at 1pm and drove with packed lunches to Fort Liberia.
-Conditions were warm if not hot, with wall-to-wall sunshine and a temperature of 28°C.
+Our group arrived at Perpignan Airport at 11am and after introductions, we made the hour's drive to our hotel in Vernet-Les-Bains and then unloaded our belongings and a quick chat about the week's programme.
+We reconvened at 1pm and drove with packed lunches to Fort Liberia.
+Conditions were warm if not hot, with wall-to-wall sunshine, 28°C and 22% relative humidity.

-Meandering up the track at Fort Liberia, we ate lunch, (some halfway up the track, the others at the top).
-The group managed to see about 12 butterfly species en-route including, Spanish Festoon (which only Russell managed to photograph and one or two others briefly saw), Spanish Swallowtail, Osiris Blue, Chequered Blue, Large Wall Brown, Wall Brown, Speckled Wood, Southern White Admiral, Baton Blue, Brimstone, Cleopatra and Holly Blue including two 'in cop'.
-J also had a brief view of Green-underside Blue and James found and photographed a Spanish Festoon egg on Aristolochia as he had promised.
-What superb determination on his part!
+Stop 1.
+Meandering up the track to the fort, we ate lunch, some of us halfway up the track, the others at the top.
+We managed to see about 12 butterfly species en-route including, Spanish Festoon (which only Russell managed to photograph), Spanish Swallowtail, Osiris Blue, Chequered Blue, Large Wall Brown, Wall Brown, Speckled Wood, Southern White Admiral, Baton Blue, Brimstone, Cleopatra and Holly Blue including two 'in cop'.
+J also had a brief view of Green-underside Blue and James also found and photographed a Spanish Festoon egg on Aristolochia as he had promised to do!

-Notable plants walking up the track to the castle were typical of Mediterranean habitat with garique and maquis.
-These included Sclerophyllus evergreen shrubs such as Quercus coccifera and

-Rhamnus alaternus the foodplant of Bluespot hairstreak, Cleopatra and Brimstone.
-Many other plants that are used by butterflies were also seen, such as Lonicera etrusca (Southern White Admiral), Sedum sediforme, (Apollo and Chequered Blue), Aristolochia rotunda (Festoon), Reseda (Bath White), lutea Dorycnium pentaphyllum and D. hirsutum (Wood White).
+Notable plants walking up the track to the fort were typical of Mediterranean habitat with garrigue and maquis.
+These included sclerophyllus evergreen shrubs such as Quercus coccifera and Rhamnus alaternus (the foodplant of Blue-spot hairstreak, Cleopatra Brimstone).
+Many other plants that are used by butterflies were also seen, such as Lonicera etrusca (Southern White Admiral), Sedum sediforme, (Apollo and Chequered Blue), Aristolochia rotunda (Festoon), Reseda lutea (Bath White), Dorycnium pentaphyllum and D. hirsutum (Wood White).
 Other interesting and beautiful plants were Aphylanthes monspeliensis (Liliaceae), Linum narbonense, Osiris alba (Santalaceae), Geranium pyrenaicum and Limodorum abortivum.
-Birds seen included Swift, Griffon Vulture, Serin, Subalpine Warbler.
+Birds seen included Swift, Griffon Vulture, Serin and Subalpine Warbler.

-At 4.45 pm we made our way back down the small track to our vehicles (some using the steps which was quicker) and then drove back to our hotel.
-We arranged to meet up at 7pm to do the species checklists and for Yiannis to give a presentation on the flowers and butterfly larval food plants we'd seen.
+At 4.45 pm we made our way back down the small track to our vehicles (some using the steps which was the quicker route) and then made the short drive back to our hotel.
+We arranged to reconvene at 7pm to do the checklists and for Yiannis to give a presentation on the flowers and butterfly larval food plants.

 This was to be the pattern of events each evening, followed by dinner at around 7.30pm.
-Our first meal was a Catalan starter followed by escalopes, vege-burgers or a gluten free dinner, cheese and a strawberry dessert, all washed down with a glass or two of wine, water or juice.
+Our first meal was a Catalan entreé followed by escalopes, vege-burgers or a gluten-free meal, cheese and a strawberry dessert, all washed down with a glass or two of wine, water or juice.

-Day 2, Friday 22nd May: Undisclosed location near Axat
+Day 2, Friday 22nd May: Sournia and quarry.